chimnonvuive/ExoModel/README.md

 * EPOS Studio (Tested with EPOS Studio 3.7 Revision 1)
 * EPOS 4 Motor Controller
 * MATLAB R2020a or above
-* Any C/C++ Compiler (Tested with MinGW64 Compiler (C)).
+* Any C/C++ Compiler (Tested with MinGW64 C Compiler).
 If your computer does not have any compiler yet, consider download MinGW and follow the installation instruction - [Download Now](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/).
 A useful [YouTube video](https://www.youtube.com/watch?v=sXW2VLrQ3Bs) provides instruction in downloading necessary packages.

 # How to use it
 * Download as ZIP file or clone the repository `gh repo clone chimnonvuive/ExoModel`